abadid/cmsc424-spring2018/project7/README.md

     * Partition the left and right relations into n and m partitions, respectively.
     * For each of the n partitions of the left relation, assign the tuples in the partition to m groups.
 Do the same for the right relation, reversing the role of n and m.
     * For each of the n * m groups, join the tuples in that group using a join algorithm of your choosing (nested loop join would be the easiest).
+You can assume that all the tuples within each group will easily fit in memory.
     * Aggregate the joined tuples in each group together into a single relation.

 You can use any of the Spark primitives listed in the documentation in the assigned reading for April 30 except join to complete this task.
 (That join primitive won’t help you anyway --- since it is only an equi-join).
 In addition, you can use the following primitive which may be helpful in the initial partitioing step: